 The following materials must be on file in the Graduate School prior to the deadlines in order to be assured consideration.

-- A completed application including the application fee ($50 nonrefundable), click HERE to apply online.
+- A completed online application including the application fee ($50 nonrefundable).

 - Official transcripts from all institutions from which a degree was obtained AND from any institution attended for graduate work – junior/community college transcripts are NOT required

 - Appropriate, official test scores (GRE, GMAT, PRAXIS, TOEFL, IELTS)

 Incomplete applications cannot be fully reviewed and will ultimately result in denial of admission.
 Last minute submissions are strongly discouraged.
 For those programs that have a rigid application deadline, the online application system will not allow a late application.
 If a paper application is sent late, no refund will be provided and the application will be considered for the next admission season.